tower1ight/World/3.Rules, Systems, Handouts/Travel, hexes, and landmarks.md

 | 1   | Encounter the next Omen from a<br>random Myth in this Realm. |
 | 2-3 | Encounter the next Omen from the<br>nearest Myth.            |
 | 4-6 | Encounter the Hex’s Landmark.<br>Otherwise all clear.        |

 #### Travel
-Traveling one hex on foot can take
+Traveling one hex typically happens on foot and will use up the duration of one phase
 #### Resting, Navigation, Committing to the Second World:

 The forest is a dangerous place, a draining place, you are an alien here and an ecosystem you are not adapted to presses on your mind.
 When resting in the wilderness, the preparation time required for a long rest will result in the benefits of a short rest.
 A short rest will allow you to catch your breath, get a lay of the land, do any planning you might need, but it will not provide the benefits of a typical short rest.